appgardenstudios/hyaline/www/content/documentation/how-to/check-pull-request.md

 ## Steps

 ### 1. Create Configuration
-The first step is to create a configuration file for the repo in the `repos/` folder in the forked `hyaline-github-app-config` configuration repository if one does not already exist.
+The first step is to create a configuration file for the repo in the `repos/` folder in your `hyaline-github-app-config` repo instance if one does not already exist.
 Note that the name of the configuration file MUST match the name of the repository.

 For example, the configuration to could look something like: